k8ssandra/k8ssandra-operator/docs/vector/README.md

 ## Custom Vector configuration

 To customize the Vector configuration, you need to create a `ConfigMap` containing a `vector.toml` file.
-The `ConfigMap` must be in the same namespace as the `K8ssandraCluster` resource:
+The `ConfigMap` must be in the same namespace as the `CassandraDatacenter` resource (the namespace where the DC is deployed):

 ```yaml
 apiVersion: v1